Angular-Wave/angular.ts/src/directive/input/input.md

 -
 - The `step` validation will not work correctly for very large numbers (e.g. 9999999999) due to
 - Javascript's arithmetic limitations.
 If you need to handle large numbers, purpose-built
-- libraries (e.g. https://github.com/MikeMcl/big.js/), can be included into AngularJS by
+- libraries (e.g. https://github.com/MikeMcl/big.js/), can be included into AngularTS by
 - {@link guide/forms#modifying-built-in-validators overwriting the validators}
 - for `number` and / or `step`, or by {@link guide/forms#custom-validation applying custom validators}
 - to an `input[text]` element.
 The source for `input[number]` type can be used as a starting
 - point for both implementations.
 -
-- @param {string} ngModel Assignable AngularJS expression to data-bind to.
+- @param {string} ngModel Assignable AngularTS expression to data-bind to.
 - @param {string=} name Property name of the form under which the control is published.
 - @param {string=} min Sets the `min` validation error key if the value entered is less than `min`.
 - Can be interpolated.